We live in an era of smart drugs.

 This is why generic medications, although much cheaper, are virtually identical to their expensive brand-name counterparts.

-In order for a company to make a generic drug, they’re required to follow the exact same active ingredients, intended uses, safety information, and route of administration as the original.
+For a company to make a generic drug, they’re required to follow the same active ingredients, intended uses, safety information, and route of administration as the original.

-If a company wants to make a generic drug in a different dose, they would need to go through the expensive clinical trials all over again to prove the drug is safe and effective for what they claim it’s treating.
+If a company wants to make a generic drug in a different dose, they would need to go through the expensive clinical trials all over again to prove the drug is safe and effective for what they claim it can treat.

-The FDA and other government regulatory agencies treat generic drug manufacturers and brand name drug manufacturers the exact same way.
+The FDA, TGA, and other government regulatory agencies treat generic and brand name drug manufacturers the same way.

-The quality for both needs to remain high in order for them to avoid any problems with the law.
+The quality for both needs to remain high for them to avoid any problems with the law.

 Why I Prefer Generic Modafinil